ITDevLtd/MCVirt/Documentation/Installation.rst

 * Networks provide bridges between physical interfaces and virtual machines.
-* To create a network on the host, as a superuser perform the following:
+* To create a network on the node, perform the following as a superuser:

   ::